Updated on August 30, 2021 by Igor

-The small-sizes companies will get the larger score number.
+The small-size companies will get the larger score number.

 After narrowing down this list you can go even further with the technographics and their monthly spendings.
 Give these ones the largest number and you already have your scored lead list.

-This depends, of course, on the company and their target audience.
+This depends, of course, on the company and its target audience.
 Every company would give a better score to a different data attribute.

 Lead scoring methods

 This method is basically what we did in the previous example.
 You can combine multiple attributes and give the leads a number according to the relevancy of the data.